Get the lead out

 One lead sinker can poison a loon

 A loon with lead poisoning behaves strangely.
 It may fly poorly, have crash landings or stagger onto the ground.
 The loon begins to gasp, tremble, and its wings droop as lead is carried through its blood stream.
 As the poisoning worsens, it eats very little and hides among aquatic vegetation, staying behind when other birds migrate.
-It becomes emaciated and often dies within two or three weeks after eating the lead.
+It becomes emaciated and often dies within two or three weeks after swallowing the lead jig or sinker.
 It takes only one lead sinker or jig to poison a loon.

 How poisoning happens

-Loons routinely swallow small pieces of gravel on the bottom of lakes.
-The gravel passes to their stomach and helps in digestion, like grit in the stomach of a chicken.
-When fishing sinkers are lost during fishing and drop to the bottom of the lake, they can be picked up by loons, or by waterfowl like ringneck ducks and trumpeter swans.
+Loons routinely swallow pea-sized pebbles on the bottom of lakes.
+The pebbles pass to the stomach and help in digestion, like grit in the stomach of a chicken.
+When fishing sinkers are lost during fishing and drop to the bottom of the lake, they can be picked up by loons or by waterfowl like ringneck ducks and trumpeter swans.
 Some loons also swallow fishing jigs when they mistake them for minnows.
 As the lead sinker or jig is exposed to the acids of the stomach and to other pebbles, lead enters the bird's system and slowly poisons the bird.

 The loon photographs below show the small lead jig-heads (arrows point to them) that caused the lead poisoning of these birds.